Ranking Statistical Experiments via the Linear Convex Order and the Lorenz Zonoid: Economic Applications: Decisions Under Uncertainty

 Note that $\cA\subset \mathbb{R}$ and the quasi-concavity of $u(a,\bp)$ in $a$ imply that $u(a,\bp)$ is unimodal in $a$.
 The left panel of \cref{fig:3} depicts the belief simplex for a QCC problem with $\cA=\{a_0,a_1,a_2\}$.
 A key feature of such a problem is that the indifference line between $a_0$ and $a_1$ does not intersect that between $a_1$ and $a_2$ at any $\bp\in\operatorname{int}(\td_2)$.
 The right panel of \cref{fig:3} depicts the belief simplex for a non-QCC problem.
 Here, the indifference line between $a_0$ and $a_1$ intersects that between $a_1$ and $a_2$ at $\bp^*\in\operatorname{int}(\td_2)$.
 For each $\bp'$ on the boundary between the dark grey area and the white area, it follows that $u(a_0,\bp')=u(a_2,\bp')>u(a_1,\bp')$, violating quasi-concavity.

 The property of quasi-concavity plays a crucial role in many problems in economics---for example, in simplifying optimization problems to first-order conditions, modeling preferences for diversification, and justifying the median voter theorem (see \citealp{black1948rationale}, \citealp{jewitt1988justifying}, and \citealp{schmeidler1989subjective}).
 Quasi-concavity ensures that the set of optimal actions is well-behaved, which allows for consistent and tractable analysis.
 Specifically, if a decision problem is QCC, then the set of optimal actions $\cA^*(\bp)$ is convex relative to $\cA$ for each $\bp$.\footnote{That is, if $a,a'\in \cA^*(\bp)$ with $a<a'$, then $a''\in \cA^*(\bp) $ for each $a''\in(a,a')\cap \cA$.} The converse holds under mild conditions \citep[see][]{chen2025quasiconcavity}.
+Finally, a simple sufficient condition for QCC is that $u(\cdot,\theta)$ be concave on $A$ for every $\theta \in \Theta$, since nonnegative weighted sums preserve concavity.

 \Citet{kolotilin2025persuasion} examine a special class of QCC problems in which $u(a,\bp)$ is strictly unimodal in $a$ for each $\bp$.\footnote{Appendix A of \citet{kolotilin2025persuasion} provides sufficient conditions for strict unimodality, building on \citet{quah2012aggregating} and \citet{choi2017ordinal}.
 These conditions can be adapted to yield sufficient conditions for a decision problem to be QCC.} This property ensures that the optimal action is always unique and satisfies the first-order condition (when $\cA$ is an interval).
 The assumption that the optimal action is unique for each $\bp$ appears frequently in the literature (see, e.g., \citealp{persico2000information}, \citealp{gentzkow2016competition}, and \citealp{farboodi2025good}), and it implies quasi-concavity, since a singleton set is convex.